carbonplan/research/articles/cdr-verification-explainer/index.md

 To help inform CDR MRV efforts moving forward, Frontier and CarbonPlan collaborated on an [interactive tool](carbonplan.org/research/cdr-verification) that maps out the key uncertainties associated with quantifying net carbon removal and storage durability outcomes for six CDR pathways:

-- Direct Air Capture
+- Direct air capture
-- Biomass Carbon Removal and Storage
+- Biomass carbon removal and storage
-- Enhanced Weathering
+- Enhanced weathering
-- Ocean Alkalinity Enhancement
+- Ocean alkalinity enhancement
-- Terrestrial Biomass Sinking
+- Terrestrial biomass sinking
-- Ocean Biomass Sinking
+- Ocean biomass sinking

 Together we also developed a metric called the Verification Confidence Level (VCL), which summarizes our uncertainty mapping for each pathway and represents our confidence that carbon removal outcomes can be accurately quantified using the best scientific understanding, measurement, and modeling approaches available today.

 Below, we explain the uncertainty mapping and VCL metric in more detail and share key takeaways and tensions that will inform our work moving forward.
-Alongside this explainer, read [Frontier’s post](TK) to learn how Frontier is incorporating lessons from this work into their purchasing strategy.
+Alongside this explainer, read [Frontier’s post](http://frontierclimate.com/writing/quantifying-delivered-cdr) to learn how Frontier is incorporating lessons from this work into their purchasing strategy.

 ## Uncertainty mapping